annunal/DamBreak/README.md

 sys     0m2.013s
 </pre>

-  Now you can setup the Namidance calculation by secifying <b> outDem.grd</b> as bathymetry and <b>outLake.grd</b> as deformation file.
+  Now you can setup the Namidance calculation by secifying **outDem.grd** as bathymetry and **outLake.grd** as deformation file.
 Then the NAMIDANCE computation can start

   ![namidance_start](https://user-images.githubusercontent.com/10267112/218967068-f8d84762-3dc2-4c6b-bada-970b15817ff8.JPG)